 German eyes on Afghanistan

 Afghanistan was not a party in this war, but was indirectly dragged into the conflict.
-Its ruler Amir Habibullah Khan (ruled 1901–19), dependent on British subsidies, maintained its neutrality, despite Germany and Ottoman Turkey’s attempts to win its over as an ally and sympathies in his court for the Central Powers (and a generally anti-British mood).
+Its ruler Amir Habibullah Khan (ruled 1901–19), dependent on British subsidies, maintained its neutrality, despite Germany and Ottoman Turkey’s attempts to win him over as an ally and sympathies in his court for the Central Powers (and a generally anti-British mood).
 However, as shown above, soldiers from Afghanistan individually participated in the war.

 Turkey – in practice ruled by the Young Turks, a group of constitutionalist military officers and civil servants that had taken power in a coup in 1913 – tried to woo Afghanistan by invoking the religious appeal of Ottoman Sultan Mehmet V. Reshad who – as the Caliph – also was the head of the worldwide Muslim ummah.
 On 11 November 1914, he declared jihad on the Entente powers.
 In a fatwa to the Muslim soldiers in the ranks of the opposing armies, he urged them to desert their colonial masters and to switch to the “Islamic side.”
-Young Turk minister of war Enver Pasha, who sought Afghan backing for Turkish territorial ambitions in Persia, the Caucasus and Russian Central Asia (with its large Turkic population), had already told the Germans in a secret message on 2 August 1914 that it was ready to join the war on its side.
+Young Turk minister of war Enver Pasha, who sought Afghan backing for Turkish territorial ambitions in Persia, the Caucasus and Russian Central Asia (with its large Turkic population), had already told the Germans in a secret message on 2 August 1914 that his country was ready to join the war on its side.
 Turkey’s first military engagement with the Entente, however, only came on 29 October 1914 when two of its ships – actually German vessels delivered to the Ottoman army and still with German crews – shelled the Russian ports of Odessa and Sevastopol.
 As a result, Russia declared war on Turkey on 2 November 1914, followed by France and Great Britain.
 (5)

 Germany’s main target was British India.
 As the German Indologist Jochen Oesterheld writes,